 * (e.g., limit FAD numbers & fishing seasons, shift a percentage of fishing effort to free schools, fish sharks from the net with handlines and release, target tuna schools greater than 10 tonnes, release sharks from deck using safe handling and release techniques

-It has long been known that natural floating objects, such as logs, palm leaves or dead animals, attract fish.
-Fish Aggregating Devices (FADs), made of either natural or man-made materials, are deployed to exploit this phenomenon and help catch pelagic fish.
-In fisheries management literature, the term 'FAD' often encompasses both man-made, deployed FADs and naturally occurring flotsam .
+Natural floating objects, such as logs, palm leaves or dead animals, have long been observed to attract fish.
+Fish Aggregating Devices (FADs), made of either natural or artificial materials, are deployed to exploit this phenomenon and help catch pelagic fish.
+The term 'FAD' encompasses both man-made, deployed FADs and naturally occurring flotsam .

 FADS may be anchored or drifting.
 Anchored FADs are attached to the sea bottom using a weight such as a concrete block.
 A rope made of floating synthetics such as polypropylene attaches to the mooring and in turn attaches to a buoy.
 The buoy can float at the surface or lie below the surface to avoid detection and hazards such as weather and ship traffic.
 Fishers commonly equip drifting FADs with satellite (GPS) buoys so that they can be tracked remotely .
 Some FADs include sonar capabilities as well, allowing the operator to remotely estimate the aggregation underneath.
 This improves fishing efficiency, helping fishers to decide where and when to fish to maximise catch during a trip .

-It is important to distinguish between two categories of FADs, i.e., 'oceanic' and 'coastal' FADs or, alternatively, 'industrial' and 'artisanal' FADs .
+It is important to distinguish between two categories of FADs, i.e., 'coastal' and 'oceanic' FADs or, alternatively, 'artisanal' and 'industrial' FADs .